helidon-io/helidon-examples/examples/declarative/fault-tolerance/README.md

 This example shows how to use Helidon declarative to create an HTTP server endpoint and use fault tolerance with it.
 This example shows usage of fallback and retry fault tolerance handlers.

-The example can be built using GraalVM native image as well.

 # Running as jar

 Build this application: